Autonomous Tester

 Run, track, and analyze autonomous test runs

-After setting up your manual tests to run autonomously, you can run the suite by triggering it manually (Run Suite), planning a run (Plan Suite Run), or adding it to a scheduled run.
+After setting up your tests to run autonomously, you can run the suite by triggering it manually (Run Suite), planning a run (Plan Suite Run), or adding it to a scheduled run.

 For details on running test suites, see the OpenText Core Software Delivery Platform Help Center.